Introduction

 To select a new material from the Materials library, click on the small grey arrow at the top right of the Material Preview Area, shown in the image on the right.

-Click on just below the palette to return to the Materials Lab.
-Now click the button in the Materials Lab to assign the material to the object and return to the drawing.
+button in the Materials Lab to assign the material to the object and return to the drawing.

 Repeat this process for each of the Information Panel object components.
 In each case, select an appropriate material from the Material Library.
 When you are finished, render your model to see a full preview.